 You’ve heard of elephants such as Dumbo and Lumpy before, but these are just names given by people.
-However, recent research has made the astonishing discovery that these highly intelligent gentle giants call each other by name.
-These specific and unique vocalizations are, of course, not as articulate as human speech but rather distinct low rumbling sounds.
-Still, they’re names nonetheless.
+However, recent research has discovered that these highly intelligent gentle giants call each other by name.
+These unique vocalizations are, of course, not as articulate as human speech but rather distinct low rumbling sounds that identify the intended recipient.
+They’re name-like calls.

 The names of giants, revealed by AI